Are SEO plugins Useless?

 Are SEO plugins necessary?

-I do agree that they are not necessary for bloggers with some experience turning out content.
+I do agree that they are not necessary for bloggers who have some experience turning out content.

 Why do I use Rank Math over other Plugins?